 The Board comprises three Executive Directors, Michael Laurier, Ian Bristow and Michael Stephen and two Non-Executive Directors, Nicolas Clavel and Michael Kayser.
 Nicolas Clavel is the Company's Chairman.
-Nicolas Clavel and Michael Kayser are each regarded as Independent Directors by the Board notwithstanding that Nicolas holds a small number of shares and they both hold options over Ordinary Shares.
+Nicolas Clavel has been a director for 17 years and as such is not considered independent.
+Michael Kayser is regarded as an Independent Directors by the Board notwithstanding he holds options over Ordinary Shares.
 The Board considers that both Nicolas Clavel and Michael Kayser have demonstrated the utmost regard for independence, appropriately challenging the Board and maintaining high standards of corporate governance on the Board.
-Neither Nicolas Clavel nor Michael Kayser represents any shareholder on the Board and both have a background in finance within regulated industries.
-Accordingly, the Board believes that both Nicolas Clavel and Michael Kayser exercise independent judgement in all matters relating to the Group.
+Neither Nicolas Clavel nor Michael Kayser represents any shareholder on the Board, and both have a background in finance within regulated industries.
+Accordingly, the Board believes that both Nicolas Clavel and Michael Kayser exercise good judgement in all matters relating to the Group.